csplatypus/blog/docs/paper_cf_implicit_icdm2008.md

     * Fix: __exploiting structure of variables__... rewrite $Y^tC_uY$ as $Y^tY + Y^t(C_u-I)Y$, $C_u$ is sparse as it only has non-zero elements where $r_u$ is non-zero
     * Opinion: their gain is from rewriting algebra, but they explicityly created a knob to make the matrix sparser first.
 Without this knob, rewrite is not effective.

+### Recommendations
+* For each user $u$, recommend items $j$ with highest dot product $y_j^tx_u$.
+* Explainability: for each (i,j) pair, generate top 5 items that explained the recommendation __for that user__.
+This is computed by factorizing the item latent factors per user.
+THis would be interesting to implement, but increases the scalability problem as it needs one more matrix inversion + matrix-vector multiplication (per user...?).

 ### Unresolved questions
 * Notation: Should Equation (3) use $r$ and not $p$?
 Section 4 $r$ is defined as dot product, and $p$ is the binary indicator variable.
 Next page, $p$ is redefined as dot-product.
 * ALS Algorithm
     * How is Y initialized in __Let us assume item fctors are gathered in $Y_{nxf} matrix.
 Before looping through users, we compute fxf matrix Y^tY__

 ### Legend
 * Opinion: my thoughts.
 Can be wrong/will be revised on better understanding.
 * Italics: verbatim quote from paper